VAW-117

 Airborne Command & Control Squadron 117 (VAW-117) is an airborne early warning (AEW) and command and control (C2) squadron.
-Nicknamed "The Wallbangers" (formerly "The Nighthawks"), it flies the E-2D Hawkeye, the USN's only carrier-based command and control platform.
+Nicknamed "The Wallbangers,” it flies the E-2D Hawkeye, the only carrier-capable command and control aircraft.
 The squadron is based in NAS Point Mugu and deploys as part of Carrier Air Wing 9 (CVW-9) on board USS Abraham Lincoln.